-We are camping at a beautiful spot in the foothills of Mount Meru, beneath a few large trees, which are enveloped by strangler figs (Ficus).
+Our camp is situated at a beautiful spot in the foothills of Mount Meru, beneath a few large trees, which are enveloped by strangler figs (Ficus).
 The area around our camp is an important feeding area for animals like giraffe, bushbuck (Tragelaphus scriptus), warthog (Phacochoerus africanus), and a tiny antelope, Cavendish’s dik-dik (Madoqua cavendishi).
-Birdlife is abundant here.
-Among others, we observe Hartlaub’s turaco (Tauraco hartlaubi), paradise flycatcher (Terpsiphone viridis), and, along streams, mountain wagtail (Motacilla clara) – a habitat quite similar to that of the Eurasian grey wagtail (M. cinerea).
+Birdlife is abundant, including Hartlaub’s turaco (Tauraco hartlaubi), paradise flycatcher (Terpsiphone viridis), and, along streams, mountain wagtail (Motacilla clara) – a habitat quite similar to that of the Eurasian grey wagtail (M. cinerea).
 A young crowned eagle (Stephanoaetus coronatus) is calling from a tree.

-During our first night here, we are a little alarmed by an unbelievably powerful noise, coming from the trees above our tents, sounding like a mixture of some gigantic croaking frog, and a car engine which won’t start.
+During our first night here, we are a little alarmed by an unbelievably powerful noise from the trees above our tents, sounding like a mixture of some gigantic croaking frog, and a car engine that won’t start.
 As it turns out, the source of this sound is a troop of Kilimanjaro black-and-white colobus monkeys (Colobus guereza ssp. caudatus), which live in the trees around our camp.

 In the morning, a park ranger arrives at our camp, armed with a rifle.
 He is going to be our guide on a hike up the mountain.
 We drive up a dirt road, often being forced to use four-wheel-drive, as heavy rain has made the road very muddy.
 The montane rainforest is very beautiful, with many large trees, their trunks covered in mosses, while their branches are festooned with old man’s beard lichens (Usnea).
 (You may read a fascinating account of these lichens on the page Quotes on Nature.)

-Soon the road comes to an end, and my companions prepare to begin their walk, although dark, threatening clouds are looming on the horizon.
+Soon the road comes to an end, and although dark, threatening clouds are looming on the horizon, my companions commence their walk.
 Shortly after their departure, rain starts pouring, continuing almost incessantly throughout the day.